b13nxx/typescript-singleton-pattern/README.md

 # TypeScript Singleton Pattern

-This is example repo for Singleton pattern through [TypeScript](https://github.com/microsoft/TypeScript).
+This is example repo for Singleton pattern using [TypeScript](https://github.com/microsoft/TypeScript).

 ## How to run locally